 The men of David said to him, "Behold, this is the day of which the LORD said to you, 'Behold; I am about to give your enemy into your hand, and you shall do to him as it seems good to you.'"
 Then David arose and cut off the edge of Saul's robe secretly.1 Samuel 24:4(NASB)

-Heavenly Father, thank You for Your word and the historical events that it contains, which so often sets an example of how to live a life that honours You, by walking in spirit and truth, OR being warned of what to avoid, if we are not to fall into the trap of living in the lust of the flesh, and walking in the pride of our own heart.
+Heavenly Father, thank You for Your word and the historical events that it contains, which so often sets an example of how to live a life that honours You, by walking in spirit and truth, OR being warned of what to avoid, if we are not to fall into the trap of living in the lust of the flesh, or walking in the pride of our own heart.
 I pray that I may be 'a man after God's own heart,' and become increasingly sensitive to the inner promptings of the Holy Spirit, so that I may carry out Your best will and purpose for my life.
-May all I do be to the Your honour and glory - this I ask in Jesus name, AMEN.
+May all I do be to Your honour and glory - this I ask in Jesus' name, AMEN.